-- 7.2.20 If policing were devolved, wethere would expect be a full transfer of the existing Home Office Police Grant and associated revenue and capital provision to the Welsh Government.
+- 7.2.19 If policing were devolved, there would be a full transfer of the existing Home Office Police Grant and associated revenue and capital provision to the Welsh Government.
 A policing team would be needed within the Welsh Government to support Ministers in exercising their powers.
-The Welsh Government estimate that this would cost between £2-3 million a year, a figure that which accords with the Home Office's estimates.
-Equivalent existing Home Office administrative resources relating to policing and crime policy and analytical support Wales including in relation to the Police and Crime Commissioners would be transferred to the Welsh Government. - 7.2.21 We would not envisage any change to the non-devolved status of the National Crime Agency, given its current GB remit.
-However, there are other costs for specialist and centralised services that which the Home Office also meets centrally, notably for the Airwave digital communications system, but also for a number of other specialist services (national databases such as the Police National Computer for example).
-Larrangements for these would also have to be negotiated and agreed, as it is unlikely to be desirable or practical to try to set up separate arrangements for Wales and it is recognised information sharing is crucial to the effective delivery of policing across the UK.
-We understand the Home Office intend the National College of Policing to become self funding, through charges to police forces for their services.
+The Welsh Government estimate that this would cost £2-3 million a year, a figure that accords with the Home Office's estimates.
+Equivalent existing Home Office administrative resources relating to policing and crime policy and analytical support would be transferred to the Welsh Government. - 7.2.20 We would not envisage any change to the non-devolved status of the National Crime Agency.
+However, there are other costs for specialist and centralised services that the Home Office also meets centrally, notably for the Airwave digital communications system, but also for a number of other specialist services (national databases such as the Police National Computer for example).
+It is unlikely to be desirable or practical to try to set up separate arrangements for Wales.
+Where these and other services are provided on an England and Wales basis (including the Police College, HM Inspectorate of Constabulary and the Independent Police Complaints Commission) Welsh costs could be apportioned on a fair basis and there is no reason to suppose that extra costs of any substance would arise as a result of devolution.